 The optional sundeck Flip-up Pad creates an aft-facing backrest for lounging while the boat is not running.
-To raise the backrest, locate the pull handle where the sundeck and rear seat back meet.
-Pull up sharply using the pull handle from the back of the sundeck, this will lift the backrest.
+To raise the backrest, locate the quarter moon opening where the sundeck and rear seat back meet.
+Pull up sharply from the back of the sundeck, this will lift the backrest and at the same time push down and forward on the lower edge of the backrest.
 The aft-facing backrests are not to be used while the boat is underway or the engine running.